Animator617/Py3Make-Generator/README.md

 * python3 build.py update - generates a Makefile base on `build.json` file

 ### Recommended:
-Use a `build.sh` on linux to automatic update a workspace and run a compile a program.
+Use a `build.sh` or `build.bat` to automatic update a workspace and run a compile a program.
 Targets like below.

 ### Makefile targets:
 * all - build in debug and release mode